telerik/blazor-docs/components/grid/templates/editor.md

 * As of version 2.23.0 of Telerik UI for Blazor the Grid row creates `EditContext` and passes it to the `EditorTemplate`.
 You can read more about it in the **Notes** section of the [Editing Overview]({%slug components/grid/editing/overview%}#notes) article.

-* We recommend casting the Editor Template context to your model and storing it in a global or local variable.
-Directly casting the context results in data binding not working properly.
+* We recommend casting the Editor Template context to your model and storing it in a local or a dedicated global variable.
+If a global variable is used, it should not be shared/assigned within multiple Templates, like Column (Cell) for example, as it may lead to unexpected behavior.

+* Directly casting the context results in data binding not working properly.

 >caption Not recommended approach: direct casting - binding does not work properly